Lies You Learned In Science Class

 The world is full of incredibly awesome natural phenomena.
 Unfortunately, the shiniest of these phenomena you learned about as a child does not exist.
 Diamonds, the story goes, are made from coal that's been subjected to a huge amount of pressure.
 Superman says so, so it must be true, right?

-Let's ask Dr. Kat Arney with The Naked Scientists.
-According to her, geological studies have shown natural diamonds were actually created about a billion years ago by factors like temperatures in the thousands of degrees and the kind of pressure you'd feel if you had around 100 miles of earth and rock on top of you.
+But according to Dr. Kat Arney and The Naked Scientists, geological studies have shown natural diamonds were actually created about a billion years ago by factors such as temperatures in the thousands of degrees and the kind of pressure you'd feel if you had around 100 miles of earth and rock on top of you.
 Those forces acted on carbon-rich minerals to form diamonds, and diamonds can also be formed by high-impact strikes caused by meteorites either hitting the Earth or hitting each other in space.
 What definitely wasn't involved?
 Coal.

 We know coal has nothing to do with diamonds because coal only started forming about 300 million or 400 million years ago (give or take), long after the Earth started making diamonds.
 In order to get coal, you need plants, and plants didn't happen until about 450 million years ago.
 That makes diamonds even cooler.
 It makes your teacher less cool.